Social Media is my passion and here are a few things I believe about it:

 Here is an example of a mother of a student reaching out via Twitter DM to get details about move-in day.
 We were able to get her specific details related to her son and follow up with an answer.
 When mom is happy, everyone is happy!

-Student Communication and Content Creation Team
+Student Communication Team

 In the fall of 2017, Mercyhurst established and launched their first student-led communication and social media content creation team.
 As our online communication and social media presence continued to grow, it became apparent that we needed to expand our team.
 We hired a team of students to perform various web and social media-related tasks including: